ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Support-->
-## Support <a id="support"></a>
+## Support My Work <a id="support"></a>

-If you would like to support my work, you can [buy me a coffee][ko-fi-link].
-However, this is entirely optional.
-My mods are available for free and without expectation.
+If you would like to support my work, you can always [buy me a coffee][ko-fi-link].
+However, please note that this is completely optional.
+My mods are available for free and entirely without expectation!

 <div align="right">